Blondies vs Brownies: What’s the difference + Recipes

 My easy blondie recipe features the main ingredients of nut butter and brown butter in combination with brown sugar to create the perfect chewy golden brown blondies.

-The granulated sweetener, like white sugar or monk fruit, is not in this Keto Chocolate Chip Blondie to keep the texture chewy and not cakey.
+Granulated sweetener, like white sugar or monk fruit, is not in this Keto Chocolate Chip Blondie in order to keep the texture chewy and not cakey.

 The best way to maintain the gooey blondie layer is to add melted butter with the light brown sugar creating the thick blondie batter.